 Dr Benjamin O'Driscoll

-Research Software Engineer (Data Visualisation)
+Research Software Engineer (Data Science)

 Ben is a trained physicist, studying Physics (BSc) at the University of Warwick between 2010-2013.
 After his undergraduate degree, Ben worked in industry as a marine sensing analyst where he embraced all things data.
 In his current role, Ben enjoys the challenge of handling vast collections of data, producing useful data insights and presenting these in a user-friendly manner.